 - 20.1 Where a concern about a pupil's welfare is identified, the risks to that pupil's welfare will be assessed and appropriate action will be taken to reduce the risks identified. - 20.2 The format of risk assessment may vary and may be included as part of the School's overall response to a welfare issue, including the use of individual pupil welfare plans (such as behaviour, healthcare and education plans, as appropriate).
-Regardless of the form used, the School's approach to promoting pupil welfare will be systematic and pupil focused. - 20.3 The Headmaster has overall responsibility for ensuring that matters which affect pupil welfare are adequately risk assessed and for ensuring that the relevant findings are implemented, monitored and evaluated. - 20.4 Day to day responsibility to carry out risk assessments under this policy will be delegated to the Deputy Headmaster Pastoral who has been properly trained in, and tasked with, carrying out the particular assessment.
+Regardless of the form used, the School's approach to promoting pupil welfare will be systematic and pupil focused.
+Please see paragraph 4 for details of the individuals with responsibility for carrying out, monitoring, implementing and reviewing the effectiveness of risk assessments under this policy. - 20.3 The Headmaster has overall responsibility for ensuring that matters which affect pupil welfare are adequately risk assessed and for ensuring that the relevant findings are implemented, monitored and evaluated. - 20.4 Day to day responsibility to carry out risk assessments under this policy will be delegated to the Deputy Headmaster Pastoral who has been properly trained in, and tasked with, carrying out the particular assessment.